You should expect safe food when you are eating at a restaurant, takeaway, event or market.

 If you still have the food, keep it wrapped in the fridge, not the freezer, and keep the packaging and/or containers.

-Symptoms usually happen from one to 72 hours after eating contaminated food.
+Symptoms usually happen from 1 to 72 hours after eating contaminated food.

 They can include any or all of the following: